These are the best oatmeal raisin cookies you’ll ever make! Perfectly sweet, perfectly chewy and perfectly delicious!

 - ½ cup pecans or walnuts

-- You can adjust the size of the cookies and simply lower the bake time.
-For 2 tablespoon size cookies, bake 11-13 minutes.
+You can adjust the size of the cookies and simply lower the bake time.
+For 2-tablespoon size cookies, bake 11-13 minutes.
 For 1 tablespoon size cookies, bake 8-10 minutes.

-More Recipes Like This
+More Easy Dessert Recipes

 - Chocolate Peanut Butter No Bakes

-- Peanut Butter Hazelnut Crispix Treats
+- Peanut Butter Hazelnut Cereal Treats

-- Christmas at the Ritz Cookies
+- Chocolate Covered Ritz Cookies

-- Give me a Sugar Cookie
+- Giant Sugar Cookie

-Best Ever Chewy Oatmeal Raisin Cookies
+Homemade Oatmeal Raisin Cookies

 Ingredients